xtools-at/subnet-bootstrap/README.md

 ```

 ### On your node
-- when your validator is all set on Avalanche network, run `~/bin/avalanche subnet join XP` to add it to the subnet too
+- when your validator is all set on Avalanche network, run `~/bin/avalanche subnet join XP` to add it to the subnet too (select "manual" when prompted, these steps have been done already)

 ## Misc